recallnet/trading-simulator/README.md

 This command will:
 1. Generate all required security secrets
 2. Initialize the database
-3. Run all database migrations
-4. Build the application
+3. Build the application
-5. Start the server temporarily
+4. Start the server temporarily
-6. Set up the admin account (with a prompt for credentials)
+5. Set up the admin account (with a prompt for credentials)
-7. Provide final instructions
+6. Provide final instructions

 This is the easiest way to get the system up and running with minimal effort.